 With billions wiped off the value of key financial stocks on the JSE and a plummeting rand, the country was rapidly staring down a financial abyss and hastened fiscal cliff.

 What followed was a wave of anti-Zuma protests on social media, speared on by the disastrous events.
+On 16 December – Reconciliation Day – South Africans took to the streets countrywide, demanding that Zuma step down.

 M&G photographers Delwyn Verasamy and David Harrison captured the protests in Johannesburg and Cape Town.